 Can you share with me the management interface goals?

-Interface goals are what-by-whens that the Director or Executive team have with a focus on how the departments work together.
-It is where the work overlaps, not where they do their departmental work but where each department overlaps for the overall success of the organization.
+Interface goals are what-by-when the Director or Executive team focuses on how the departments work together.
+It is where the work overlaps, not where they do their departmental work, but where each department overlaps for the organization’s overall success.

-The interface is where the executive management team can have the greatest impact.
-This impact on the organization and their teams happens because they have the authority, accountability and access to resources that can improve the interface between departments, and this is where you find and excess or deficit of capacity within an organization.
+The interface is where the executive management team can have the most significant impact.
+This impact on the organization and their teams happens because they have the authority, accountability, and access to resources that can improve the department interface.
+This is where you find an organization’s excess or deficit of capacity.

 Understanding the challenge

-Understanding an interdepartmental team as two or more separate teams have a shared goal, and they must collaborate for each to achieve shared and individual objectives and key results.
+Understanding an interdepartmental team as two or more separate teams have a shared goal, they must collaborate to achieve shared and individual objectives and key results.